inbo/alien-species-portal/alienSpecies/inst/extdata/readme.md

 ## Timeseries

-The file `df_timeseries.tsv` contains occurrence data for 1km x 1km grid cells on species and class level with indicator for protected areas.
+The file `df_timeseries.tsv` is located outside the R package `~/git/alien-species-portal/data/df_timeseries.tsv` and not tracked via GIT.
-Data source: created by script https://github.com/trias-project/indicators/blob/master/src/05_occurrence_indicators_preprocessing.Rmd
+It can be retrieved by running the script https://github.com/trias-project/indicators/blob/master/src/05_occurrence_indicators_preprocessing.Rmd
 Dependency data source + description (Zenodo): https://zenodo.org/record/4299976#.YsV4QtJBxhF

+The data at spatial level 1km x 1km are summarized using the R function `alienSpecies::createTimeseries()` which writes to the file `sum_timeseries.csv`

 # Spatial Data